 Our Revive Antioxidant Hydrating Face Cream is a professional strength skin care product, with specific new probiotic strands for the ultimate glow.
 This formula is scientifically proven to improve skin quality, texture, colour, hydration, collagen production and reduce fine lines and wrinkles.

 REVIVE – The latest in cosmeceutical innovation.

-We’ve compiled a potent combination of super-antioxidants, peptides and probiotics to hydrate, rejuvenate and balance the skin biome.
+We’ve compiled a potent combination of super-antioxidants, peptides and probiotics for our REVIVE face cream to hydrate, rejuvenate and balance the skin biome.
 Professional-strength, active ingredients provide a feeling of instant lift, skin tightening and toning.

 Why we LOVE these ingredients